Position: Director of Operations

-- You will lead our 8-person team, taking responsibility for all areas of business operations.
+- You will lead our team, taking responsibility for all areas of business operations.

 - You will improve our operations by hiring additional staff and improving existing systems and processes.

-We are looking for a Director of Operations to lead a team of 8 people.
-GiveWell's operations team is responsible for all finance and budget, donations processing, HR, legal, and tech functions at GiveWell.
+We are looking for a Director of Operations to lead our operations team.
+GiveWell's operations team is responsible for all finance and budget, HR, legal, and IT functions at GiveWell.

 You will own the following areas: